0x000NULL/StrideSync/commitProcess.md

 # Commit & Release Process

-This document describes the recommended day-to-day workflow for contributing code and releasing updates to StrideSync using **Expo**, **EAS**, and over-the-air (OTA) updates provided by `expo-updates`.
+This document describes the recommended day-to-day workflow for contributing code and releasing updates to Stride Keeper using **Expo**, **EAS**, and over-the-air (OTA) updates provided by `expo-updates`.

 ---
 ## 1. Quality gate before every commit